 - Set healthy weight loss goals.
 You don’t want your cat to lose weight too fast because it can lead to liver issues.

 - A good goal to aim for is a loss of 1 to 2% of body weight per week.

 - Make it a fun activity to ensure everyone follows the new feeding and exercise regimen.
 Put up a chart on the wall and do weekly weigh-ins.
 Every percentage lost is a win for the whole family.

 - Play with your cat.
-For those of you with a cat who hates toys but loves food, throw a piece of kibble across the room to get him to chase after it.
-Just make sure you’re not feeding him a second meals worth of kibble on top of his regular food.
+For those of you with a cat who hates toys but loves food, throw a piece of kibble across the room to get them to chase after it.
+Just make sure you’re not feeding them a second meal’s worth of kibble on top of their regular food.

 - Use feeder toys.
 Make your own out of tennis balls or yogurt containers or buy them.